PULSE: Accelerating Distributed Pointer-Traversals on Disaggregated Memory (Extended Version): Introduction

 \section{Introduction}

-Driven by increasing demands for memory capacity and bandwidth~\cite{cachelib, flighttracker, twittercache, memcache, spark, tao, scuba}, the poor scaling~\cite{memscaling1, memscaling2, memscaling3} and resource inefficiency~\cite{infiniswap, memoverprovisioning} of DRAM technologies, and relatively better scaling in network bandwidth~\cite{terabitethernet, remotememory}, recent years have seen significant efforts towards memory disaggregation~\cite{memdisagg1, memdisagg2, memdisagg3, memdisagg4, memdisagg5, memdisagg6, infiniswap, fastswap, legoos, mind}.
-Rather than scaling the DRAM capacity and bandwidth within a server, memory disaggregation advocates for moving most of the memory outside the server as network-attached memory.
-The result is a set of CPU nodes equipped with a small amount of DRAM as a cache, accessing memory across a set of memory nodes with large pools of DRAM, enabling allocation flexibility over a large pool of CPU and memory nodes for high utilization and resource elasticity.
+Driven by increasing demands for memory capacity and bandwidth~\cite{scuba, cachelib, tao, memcache, flighttracker, twittercache, spark}, poor scaling~\cite{memscaling2, memscaling3, memscaling1} and resource inefficiency~\cite{infiniswap, memoverprovisioning} of DRAM, and improvements in Ethernet-based network speeds~\cite{terabitethernet, remotememory}, recent years have seen significant efforts towards memory disaggregation~\cite{fastswap, memdisagg1, infiniswap, mind, legoos}.
+Rather than scaling up a server's DRAM capacity and bandwidth, such proposals advocate disaggregating much of the memory over the network.
+The result is a set of CPU nodes equipped with a small amount of DRAM used as cache\footnote{Not to be confused with die-stacked hardware DRAM caches~\cite{jevdjic2013stacked, jevdjic2014unison, young2018accord}.}, accessing memory across a set of network-attached memory nodes with large DRAM pools (Fig.~\ref{fig:disagg}~(top)).
+With allocation flexibility across CPU and memory nodes, disaggregation enables high utilization and elasticity.